 The Great Expansion

-At the start of the 20th century, the family mansion was under the care of Burt Van Horn’s son, Burt II, known by many as Burt the Younger, or "Young Burt".
+At the start of the 20th century, the family mansion was under the care of Burt Van Horn’s son, Burt, known by many as Burt the Younger, or "Young Burt".
 Born in 1852, he was a graduate of Yale and studied law at Columbia University.
 He began to practice law in New York City, before returning home to Newfane due to his health (undisclosed, possibly anxiety).
 He and his brother Willis inherited their father's fruit farm when Burt II was only 26.
 Having worked in the farm since he was a young boy, he took his experience and worked hard to grow the farm, which saw great success.
 His orchards were among the leading models for modern and successful farms.
 It was 375 acres of 'the highest and most scientific cultivation', producing A1 quality apples, pears and peaches sold all over the world.

 Every bit a multitasker as his father, uncles and grandfather, Young Burt also invested in other businesses, the most profitable being a cold storage plant in Niagara Falls with ice and distilled water.

-In his thirties, Burt II became fascinated by the electric-railway business, well aware a local railway could increase farm profits.
-By 1895 he met W. Cary Ely who was in the industry, and he reconnected with longtime friend and Yale alum Thomas DeWitt Cuyler.
+In his thirties, Burt became fascinated by the electric-railway business, well aware a local railway could increase farm profits.
+By 1895 he met W. Caryl Ely who was in the industry, and he reconnected with longtime friend and Yale alum Thomas DeWitt Cuyler.
 He used his own wealth and influence to help secure funding and building approvals for many of the local trolley lines that were built all over WNY.
-In 1895 when all the railways were consolidated into one business, the International Traction Company, Burt II was hired as their general manager.
+In 1895 when all the railways were consolidated into one business, the International Traction Company, Burt was hired as their general manager.
 The office was located in Buffalo, where he moved his family, and during his time in office he finally saw his dream constructed: a trolley system that ran from Lockport to Olcott (1900-1938), helping to boost local tourism.
 Young Burt was also now one of WNY's most prominent millionaires.

 As general manager, his biggest challenge came in 1901, during Buffalo's Pan-American Exposition, a type of World's Fair.
 He handled the immense traffic on all the trolley lines, which had a few unfortunate casualties amidst the largely smooth daily runs- which in those days was considered very successful.
-Still, the massive job and intense pressure took a toll on Burt II.
+Still, the massive job and intense pressure took a toll on Burt.
 He resigned in late 1901, happily stating "back to the farm for me".

 Now settled in Buffalo, he decided to use his grandfather's home as a summer residence and occasional visit to oversee the farm.
 To better fit his style and modern times, he began a large expansion to the house in the Mission/ Arts and Crafts style around 1898.
 A large addition on the back of the house removed the rear wall, making room for a dining room, new kitchen, and more bedrooms, bathrooms and closets.
 They built a third story and constructed two skylights within it, one over the other.
-The lower was imported from Paris, France, and remains a magnificent collection of stained glass panes surrounded by lead.
+The lower was imported from Paris, France, and remains a magnificent collection of stained glass panes surrounded by cast iron.
 The one above was a protective cover for the lower one.
 Thanks to the beautiful electric demo at the Pan-Am Expo, the home also became the first in the hamlet of Burt to have electricity, which Young Burt used to show off his Parisian glass.
 The staircase was also moved and made more ornate, to better accommodate the center of the newly modernized house, which could now truly be called a mansion.

 By the end of the decade, Burt’s family was preparing for a permanent move to Manhattan.
 In 1910 the mansion and farm was purchased by Henry Winter Davis, marking the end of the Van Horn family's time in the home they crafted and enjoyed for three generations.